escobard/Restaurant-Reviewer-React/README.md

 - Update app images with freestock images of restaurants.
 - Update app layout on mobile and tablet views.
 - Push app reviews into a firebase database.
-- compress bundle.js and create this file in the local app directory for easier compression.
+- Compress bundle.js and create this file in the local app directory for easier compression.
-- refactor filter elements
+- Refactor filter elements
-- remove console.logs and unecessary commentary
+- Remove console.logs and unecessary commentary
+- Add routing to application
+- Revise and update screen reader usability
 ## Libraries, Frameworks

 [React](https://facebook.github.io/react/)